 How valid and reliable are your conclusions?

 Once you have synthesised the evidence relevant to your guideline’s questions and drawn conclusions about the size and direction of the effects, you must also understand how valid and reliable that estimate is.
-This is essential information that will underpin your decisions to recommend (or not) different courses of action based on this evidence.
-It will also ensure that you avoid relying too strongly on results that are uncertain and can lead to inappropriate recommendations.
+This is essential information that will underpin your decisions to recommend — or not — different courses of action based on this evidence.
+It will also ensure that you avoid relying too strongly on results that are uncertain, and which can lead to inappropriate recommendations.

-The Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach to assessing the certainty of a body of evidence is now considered best practice by many international organisations that develop clinical guidelines (e.g. World Health Organisation (WHO), National Institute for Health and Care Excellence (NICE), Canadian Task Force on Preventive Health Care).
+The Grading of Recommendations Assessment, Development and Evaluation (GRADE) approach to assessing the certainty of a body of evidence is now considered best practice by many international organisations that develop clinical guidelines, such as the World Health Organisation (WHO), National Institute for Health and Care Excellence (NICE), and Canadian Task Force on Preventive Health Care.
 GRADE assessment provides a structured way to consider key factors that may increase or decrease our confidence in the synthesised findings of a body of evidence (Guyatt, Oxman et al. 2011; Schünemann, Oxman et al. 2017).
 These factors include:

 - the risk of bias

 - the consistency of the individual study results